JannieI/canvas-workstation-V3/src/app/roadmap.md

         - this is a BIG opportunity
         - allow for Sorted array of transformations, any type in any order
         - add Window, Rank, etc
+        - must be extensible - can build own transformations and hook it up

+    - Third party code (ie Grip forms for Rulesets) - Ivan:
+        - we treat this as a selling point (differentiator)
+        - allow stuffies like this, can add to ENV config => shows on menu
+        - us or user can write the Angular forms
+        - just add a calling function (maybe even generic like the current Palette buttons)
+        - and only the specific user will see his menu items and forms!

     - Calculated field
         - make easier: either show boxes for fields with correct type, or auto complete, VSCode style !